So how did it begin?

 So whilst watching Hugh’s show, I was intrigued to find out my risk of developing diabetes.
 I did the test online through Diabetes UK and was astonished to discover my score was 18/20.
 I scored 5 points just because my mum was also diabetic.
 I’m not sure why, but this was the biggest shock at all.
 I knew I could be at risk of developing type two diabetes due to family history but seeing it there in black and white hit a nerve.
 So Voila!
 Cornwall Can was born!
 I joined up with everyone else and my own weight loss journey began- losing 50lb in total.
 I’m not going to lie it has been a very difficult journey and it is still ongoing.
 I walked everywhere, if I had to go to the shops I walked.
 I made sure I ate well, swapping sugary snacks for healthier ones and used every opportunity to make exercising fun… even if it involved doing the housework.
 I had some very hard days and others were a breeze.
 I found my biggest downfall is snacking, whether it be at work, because of tiredness or because its Sunday.
 So I now carry fruit everywhere- but that’s something I will have to work on.

-I wanted to create Cornwall Can to help as many people as possible, even if it just turns out to be one person.
+Nearly two years on my motto still remains the same I want to help as many people as possible to reach their, even if it just turns out to be one person.
+I know first hand how difficult it is to lose weight and sometimes life just gets in the way of stopping us.
 But I want everyone to look at the long term picture, don’t be offended if people talk to you about your weight.
 It’s not meant to be hurtful, its because they are trying to look after you for longer.